 Water color standard (20 PCU) in a clear plastic or Teflon bottle

 Clear plastic or Teflon sample bottles (for water color comparisons)

+Secchi Disk

 Methods

-Before going into the field, obtain a map of the sampling lake, and divide the sampling area into 12 equal sections on the map.
-For lakes less than 1,000 acres, logically divide the lake into 12 sampling units.
-For lakes larger than 1,000 acres, also divide the lake into two to four major sampling divisions.
+Before going into the field, obtain a map of the sampling lake that shows surrounding land use and key hydrologic features.

-Before going into the field, fill in the information requested at the top of the Lake Habitat Assessment Field Sheet (FD 9000-6), including the STORET station number, sampling date, sampling location, field identification, county and lake size.
+Complete the information requested at the top of the Lake Habitat Assessment Field Sheet (FD 9000-6), including the WIN station number, sampling date, sampling location, field identification, county, and lake size.

-At the site, make a preliminary survey of the lake to become familiar with features of the shoreline and lake sections corresponding to the lake map.
+At the site, make a preliminary survey of the lake to become familiar with features of the shoreline and lake corresponding to the lake map.
 Mark features observed.

 Check the box that most adequately describes the Hydrology (water residence time) of the system.
 Lakes characterized by long water residence times and no surface water inflow or outflow are isolated systems dominated by rain events and groundwater seepage.
 Lakes with some flow or moderate to long water residence times have some surface water inputs but rarely have surface water discharges.
 Flow-through lakes are characterized by short water residence times.

 Mark the box that accurately describes the Color of the lake.
 Very clear and moderately colored lakes may be sampled for benthic macroinvertebrates (see FS 7460).
 Dark and extremely dark lakes may not be appropriate for lake macroinvertebrate sampling.
 Dark lakes are defined as having a color greater than 20 PCU; make a visual comparison using a 20 PCU standard and a sample of lake water.
+Alternatively, retrieve recent color data for the lake before the field visit and check the appropriate box.

-Score the Secchi depth based on the depth at which the Secchi disk can first no longer be seen.
+Score the Secchi depth based on DEOP SOP FT 1700.
 Disk visible on bottom (VOB) gets a score of 20.

 To score the Vegetation Quality, survey each section of the lake and identify the major submerged and emergent vegetation.
 Note the dominant species.
 Lakes with less than 5% areal coverage of nuisance vegetation score in the optimal category.
 Lakes with 6%-20% nuisance vegetation or more than 50% of the surface covered with native, emergent macrophytes score in the suboptimal range.
 If the maximum depth of the “lake” is two meters or less and the macrophyte coverage is >50%, evaluate the site using wetland methods.
 The marginal category for this parameter is characterized by lakes with large masses (21%-40%) of nuisance macrophytes (Hydrilla, hyacinth, cattail, duckweed, etc.) or algal mats.
 Lakes rating in the poor category for this parameter have either >40% nuisance vegetation (macrophytes and/or algal mats) or few plants present indicating plant removal.